SABS-R3/2022-essential-maths/README.md

 - Select the lecture slides you want to view
 - Click `Run` -> `Run All Cells`

+To view as a slideshow, instead:

+- Click `Help` -> `Launch Classic Notebook`
+- Click `Cell` -> `Run All`
+- Press the button that looks like a bar chart to Enter/Exit RISE Slideshow

 ## Problem sheets

 There are static PDF files, one for each half-day of the course, in the `problems` directory.